 Avoid eating foods that can affect your test results (listed above) for at least 24

 hours before the test.
-Tell your healthcare provider about any medicines you're taking.
+Be sure your healthcare provider knows about all medicines,

 herbs, vitamins, and supplements you are taking.
 This includes medicines that don't